rocky-jaiswal/my_blogs/content/2024-12-22-jruby-jbang.md

 Well, it is that wonderful time of the year where we are at home for a few days enjoying the company of our family and feasting on all kinds of tasty treats.
 So first of all I would like to wish you a **Merry Christmas!** As the days melt into each other and us developers find some free time and venture into [Advent of Code](https://github.com/rocky-jaiswal/advent-2024) and similar shenanigans, I stumbled upon [JBang](https://www.jbang.dev/) which allows us to run Java (or Kotlin / Groovy) programs with one command.
 Officially JRuby is not supported, though I was intrigued.

 I was a Ruby developer a while back (these days it's mostly TypeScript, and if I get lucky some Kotlin) but being a Java developer from around 2002-2010, I always found JRuby to be an exciting technology.
-Simply put it holds the promise of JVM performance and the productivity and pleasure of developing in Ruby (Kotlin is the only language that comes close to this).
-I will not go into the details of JRuby but simply put I always wanted to use something like [Javalin](https://javalin.io/) with JRuby.
+Simply put, it holds the promise of JVM performance and the productivity and pleasure of developing in Ruby (Kotlin is the only language that comes close to this).
+I will not go into the details of JRuby but I always wanted to use something like [Javalin](https://javalin.io/) with JRuby.
 However while JRuby has good support for the Ruby ecosystem dependency management tools (like Bundler) it is a bit lacking on the JVM side, which has complex tooling like Gradle and Maven.

 So while a small JRuby program like below should work in principle -